Skip to main content

 Baltic Centre for Contemporary Art opened on Saturday 13 July 2002.
 The inaugural exhibition, B.OPEN, featured work by Chris Burden, Carsten Holler, Julian Opie, Jaume Plensa and Jane & Louise Wilson, and attracted over 35,000 visitors in the first week.

-Sarah Munro was appointed Director of Baltic in August 2015 with 20 years experience of cultural leadership.
+The founding director, Sune Nordgren was appointed in 1996 and after close to 6 years, left to take up a new post as founding Director of the National Museum for Art, Architecture and Design, Oslo, Norway.
+Baltic's Director Sarah Munro was appointed in August 2015 with 20 years experience of cultural leadership.
 Munro joined following a distinguished career in Glasgow as both Artistic Director of Tramway and Head of Arts for the city, where she led the bid to bring Turner Prize 2015 to Scotland for the first time.

 Explore what we have to offer